 If you have made it so far, you already know more than most people in book advertising.

 The difference between successful authors and unsuccessful is not in some magic recipe – but the simple fact that successful self published authors actually do these things.
 Unsuccessful authors are always in analysis and paralysis mode.

 Book marketing or author marketing has many facets.
 In other posts we speak about launch ideas, how to get kindle book reviews, and examine the best book marketing campaigns.
 However it is best to start with a systematic, step-by-step framework which we have discussed in this post.

 This is why I want to make these posts in bite size chunks so you can go out and actually try out a few things at a time.
 I would love to have your comments on how all this worked out for you.

+We also talked about how to avoid some of the author platform mistakes.
 It’s possible that you may already know a lot of ideas that we discuss here.
 Even if everything you read here is already known to you, have you acted on any of them so far?
 Instead of dismissing this post as “another marketing mumbo-jumbo” which you have read a million times already, I ask you to write down at-least one thought that was inspired by this post.